 Share of voice (SOV) is considered a unit to compare your advertising share to your competitor's.
 Nevertheless, with most marketing budgets now invested to increase Visibility on channels like social media and search rankings, an overall SOV is now an indicator of your brand's presence on the market.

-However, the investment that you make on communication won’t necessarily increase your SOV.
-It’s about tracking key indicators such as the types of Ads and Promotional activity of your competitors in order to optimize your marketing’s effort.
+The investment that you make on communication and advertising campaigns will surely increase your SOV and this is no different on eCommerce, so tracking key indicators such as the types of Ads, their placements and Promotional activity of your competitors is important to increase your Market Share.

 How to measure your SOV on eCommerce?

 One of the easiest ways you can track and understand your SOV online is provided by Google Adwords.
 The Impression share (IS) is the percentage of times your ads were shown, out of the total impressions it could have received based on your targeting.

 This metric is very important and useful for marketing teams, however it needs to be contrasted with your Ads targeting.
 Other aspects also need to be controlled on a more global level, and also compared to other brand’s strategies.

 However Google Ads metrics and KPI's are especially useful for your own channels, if you want to monitor your Share of Voice across other websites and especially across e-retailers you'll need to establish third-party monitoring tools that scrape these sites regularly, determining the amount of space your brand is getting against your competitor's on a daily basis.

 This "space" can be any moment your brand appears online: whether on an Ad, as part of promotion, as a result of a product search by specific keywords or across an entire category.

 Traditionally Market Share and SOV have been very related: the Share of Voice will often equal the market share of your brand.
 So it only seems logical that your Share of Voice across eretailers will match your share of eCommerce sales, as well.

 Why is the Share of Voice important for your eCommerce business?